markwragg/markwragg.github.io/drafts/stop-downloading-my-code.md

 - **Last updated:** 18 May 2024
 - **Download count:** 1675

 CurrencyConverter is the newest module in this list, so you can somewhat forgive its low download count.
+It actually began life as part of AzCostTools, where I wanted to be able to convert Azure costs into an alternative currency (as often they're billed in a currency that is not your own).
+I realised this was probably useful functionality in its own right and there didn't seem to be a recent module in the Gallery that could do the same.
+One of the appealing things about my module is that it uses a backend service that has an open API, so there's no need to register an account / generate a key.
+This caused some confusion on Reddit when I shared it as people thought I'd just hard coded my own key into the tool but this is not the case.

-**Should you use it?**
+**Should you use it?** Yes!
+It should work fine as long as the API it wraps is around.
+I also added crypto currency conversion recently at the request of someone who raised an issue on it's GitHub project.

 ### Lumos